Explosion and Fire at Wyoming Oil Storage Facility

-The Spence Law Firm is taking immediate steps to investigate the cause of the explosion.
-Samson Resources Co. is believed to be the owner of the facility, and the victims, contract workers, were employed by Wild West Construction and Double D Welding & Fabrication (contractors for Samson).
+The Spence Law Firm is taking immediate steps to investigate the cause of the explosion, as workers and their families will need answers to what happened.
+Samson Resources Co. is believed to be the owner of the facility, and the injured contract workers were employed by a contractor for Samson.

 The Wyoming Department of Workforce Services reported last week that the number of occupational fatalities in Wyoming rose to 34 last year – an increase of nearly 79 percent from the year before.
 Ten of those 34 workplace deaths were in natural resources and mining.